ddanger/tech-notes/2019-ddd-domain-modeling-made-functional.md

 <blockquote>The design is the code, and the code is the design</blockquote>

-Business events initiate business workflows
+- Business events initiate business workflows
-Business events trigger commands which initiate business workflows which generate lists of events Event driven pipeline model as opposed to a "Layered" approach.
+- Business events trigger commands which initiate business workflows which generate lists of events
+- Event driven pipeline model as opposed to a "Layered" approach.

-Problem space is the real world
+- Problem space is the real world
-Solution space is the code.
+- Solution space is the code.
-Must minimize the solution space.
-Don't model stuff that doesn't matter "Every program attempts to expand until it can read mail."
+- Must minimize the solution space.
+Don't model stuff that doesn't matter
+- "Every program attempts to expand until it can read mail."
 Just.
 Don't!

+- Customer:
-Customer: Marketing - someone with an email address, Finance - someone who owes us money
+  - Marketing - someone with an email address
+  - Finance - someone who owes us money

 ## Domain Modeling
 - Not OO Modeling
 - Not DB Modeling
-Domain modeling comes after Event Storming.
+- Domain modeling comes after Event Storming.
 Event Storming is a mob exercise.
-Domain modeling results in something like:
+- Domain modeling results in something like:
-TicTacToe domain
+- TicTacToe domain
 ```
 workflow NewGame =
   triggered by: NewGameRequest